-The Single-band only Sub-section is designed to encourage newly-licensed operators, those new to the bands above 30 MHz, those returning to the hobby after a period of absence, or any operator who takes it in mind to join in casually.
+The introduction of the Single-band only Sub-section is designed to encourage newly-licensed operators, those new to the bands above 30 MHz, those returning to the hobby after a period of absence, or any operator who takes it in mind to join in casually.

-If you're in this group, but have your act rather more together, consider entering the Four-bands Sub-section.
+If you're in this group, but have your stuff a bit more together, consider entering the Four-bands Sub-section.
 At a minimum, you can operate on any two of the bands 6 m/2 m/70 cm/23 cm, or three, or the whole four.

-A founding principle of the Field Days is to spend time outdoors and have fun, so the Single-band and Four-bands Subsections meets that philosophy and provides a taste of that for newbies.
+A founding principle of the Field Days is to go out and have fun, so the Single-band and Four-bands Subsections meets that philosophy and provides a taste of that for newbies.
 Look out, you might get hooked!

 For those who are 'old hands' at VHF-UHF Field Day shenanigans, why not invite an F-call or Standard to join you in the field.
 Or, invite an F-call or Standard to your home QTH for a few hours of the contest.
+Likewise, if you know someone returning to the hobby.
+Get them involved and mentor them through the process of making contest contacts.
+Light blue touch paper and retire!

-Likewise, if you know someone returning to the hobby, get them involved and mentor them through the process of making contest contacts.
-You never know what might happen.
 Acquaint yourself with the Contest Radar website (www.contestradar.com).
 Enter your planned portable location (4- or 6-character locator), or your home QTH, along with other salient station details.
 The website will display your details on a map - along with the fleet of other stations doing the same.
 You can see at a glance who's where.
 Notably, the website is integrated with the VKCL logging software.